Last updated March 26, 2022

 Helium solves this problem of connecting many IoT devices using a wireless technology called LoRa.
 LoRa stands for Long Range.
 LoRa is a low power wireless platform that has grown to become a popular wireless platform specifically for IoT.

 LoRa is used to periodically transfer only small amounts of data like sensor location or temperature, to local hotspots.
 This consumes very little battery power.
 Cellular networks such as 4G by contrast are much more complicated as they were designed for transferring large amounts of data.
 They are not as efficient with energy consumption.
+This presents a significant advantage for asset tracking systems built on Helium for instance.

 Also LoRa, just like Wi-Fi uses unlicensed spectrum.
 As a result it is much cheaper than using licensed spectrum for 4G LTE or even older cellular systems like 3G.